Mixtape-Sessions/Advanced-DID/Exercises/Exercise-1/README.md

 ## Data

-The provided datasets `ehec_data.dta` contains a state-level panel dataset on health insurance coverage and Medicaid expansion.
+The provided dataset `ehec_data.dta` contains a state-level panel dataset on health insurance coverage and Medicaid expansion.
 The variable `dins` shows the share of low-income childless adults with health insurance in the state.
 The variable `yexp2` gives the year that a state expanded Medicaid coverage under the Affordable Care Act, and is missing if the state never expanded.
 The variable `year` gives the year of the observation and the variable `stfips` is a state identifier.
 (The variable `W` is the sum of person-weights for the state in the ACS; for simplicity, we will treat all states equally and ignore the weights, although if you'd like an additional challenge feel free to re-do everything incorporating the population weights!)

 ## Questions